tanmaypadhi/tanmaypadhi.github.io/index.md

 title: Home
 ---

-# Agentic Salesforce Use Cases
+# Agentic Use Cases on CRM Platform of Salesforce

 A curated collection of **Agentforce + Industry Cloud Applications + AI-driven Salesforce** architectures and real-world use cases I’ve designed and validated.